 Roofing Tear-off Dumpster Sizing by Squares

-How big a roll-off do you actually need for a roof tear-off in Paterson?
-Most jobs use this simple rule: one square of asphalt shingles equals two-thirds of a cubic yard.
-Our low-wall roll-off is easy to fill; the 20-yard container manages the tonnage for a typical home in Passaic.
-It is the solid choice for roofing.
+How big a roll-off do you actually need for a 25-square roof tear-off in Paterson?
+Most contractors use this rule: one square of asphalt shingles equals two-thirds of a cubic yard.
+Our low-wall 20-yard container fits that volume; the tonnage stays within limits for Passaic disposal requirements.
+We set the container exactly where you need it.

 Matte-black 15-yard roofing roll-off dumpster with reinforced low side walls sitting directly on a Paterson residential concrete driveway, three-tab asphalt shingle bundles stacked nearby, an unmarked white hauler truck partially visible at the edge of the frame.